Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • automatic authorization and filling out forms on web pages;

-• the function of changing all passwords simultaneously in one click;
+• function of changing all passwords simultaneously in one click;

 • multilingual support;

-• it is possible to work with several accounts at the same time;
+• it is possible to work from several accounts simultaneously;

 • synchronization of an unlimited number of devices on different platforms;